marb61a/Course-Notes/Misc/Data Protection/Data Governance and Management Masterclass.md

 The DG Function: Intro
   -
+  - Intro to the section

+The DG Function: Common Functions/Capabilities
   -

-29. The DG Function: Common Functions/Capabilities

-30. The DG Function: Roles and Responsibilities
-14min
-Start
-Quiz 20: The DG Function: Roles and Responsibilities Quiz Play
-31. The DG Function: Data Classification
-14min
-Start
-Quiz 21: The DG Function: Data Classification Quiz Play
-32. The DG Function: Data Stewardship
-14min
-Start
-Quiz 22: The DG Function: Data Stewardship Quiz
-Play
-33. The DG Function: A Day in the Life
-12min
-Start
-Quiz 23: The DG Function: A Day in the Life Quiz
-Play
-34. DG Implementation: Intro
-3min
-Play
-35. DG Implementation: Planning: Intro
-2min
-Play
-36. DG Implementation: Planning: Assessment and Scope 11min
-Start
-Quiz 24: DG Implementation: Planning: Assessment and Scope Play
-37. DG Implementation: Planning: Engagement and Buy-In 9min
-Start
-Quiz 25: DG Implementation: Planning: Engagement and Buy-In Quiz Play
-38. DG Implementation: Planning: Architecture and Framework 12min
-Start
-Quiz 26: DG Implementation: Planning: Architecture and Framework Quiz Play
-39. DG Implementation: Roll-Out: Intro
-2min
-Play
-40. DG Implementation: Roll-Out: Initial Deployment 11min
-Start
-Quiz 27: DG Implementation: Roll-Out: Initial Deployment Quiz Play
-41. DG Implementation: Roll-Out: Complementary Initiatives 8min
-Start
-Quiz 28: DG Implementation: Roll-Out: Complementary Initiatives Quiz Play
-42. DG Implementation: Iteration: Intro
-2min
-Play
-43. DG Implementation: Iteration: Sustaining
-7min
-Start
-Quiz 29: DG Implementation: Iteration: Sustaining Quiz Play
-44. DG Implementation: Iteration: Scaling
-10min
-Start
-Quiz 30: DG Implementation: Iteration: Scaling Quiz Play
-45. DG Implementation: Monitoring
+  -

+The DG Function: Roles and Responsibilities
+  -
+  -

+The DG Function: Data Classification
+  -
+  -

+The DG Function: Data Stewardship
+  -
+  -

+The DG Function: A Day in the Life
+  -
+  -

+DG Implementation: Intro
+  -
+  - Intro to the section
+  -
+DG Implementation: Planning: Intro
+  -
+  - Intro to the section

+DG Implementation: Planning: Assessment and Scope
+  -
+  -

+DG Implementation: Planning: Engagement and Buy-In
+  -
+  -

+DG Implementation: Planning: Architecture and Framework -
+  -

+DG Implementation: Roll-Out: Intro
+  -
+  - Intro to the section

+DG Implementation: Roll-Out: Initial Deployment
+  -
+  -

+DG Implementation: Roll-Out: Complementary Initiatives -
+  -

+DG Implementation: Iteration: Intro
+  -
+  - Intro to the section

+DG Implementation: Iteration: Sustaining
+  -
+  -

+DG Implementation: Iteration: Scaling
+  -
+  -

+DG Implementation: Monitoring
+  -
+  -

 DG Implementation: Cultural Aspects
   -